The halo sheen alone symbolizes the man they called Nicholas was a direct recipient of Jupiter’s benevolent light.

 “Here’s the story, Of a man named Butcher.
 Who was living with 3 boys of his own.
 They were 4 men living in a famine all together, yet they were not alone.”

 Nicholas is also the patron saint of butchers…. and not because he made a killer rump roast.
-His association with those who work with meat and their by-products is stemmed in a deed of mercy and generosity that was divinely elevated to a miraculous state, due to the dead being raised.
+His association with those who work with meat and their by-products is stemmed in a deed of mercy and generosity that was divinely elevated to a miraculous state due to the raising of the dead.

 Legend tells of a famine hitting the Turkish town of Myrna where Nicholas presided as bishop, along with the town’s surrounding areas and islands.
 Upon being informed of one island being particularly hard hit along with its resident butcher being rumored to have taken drastic measures, the bishop immediately heaved ship and sailed to the island as fast as humanly possible.
-Despite his rushed actions at the mutable midnight hour, the saint’s last minute, lightning moves proved to be futile.
+Despite his taking fast and furious action, the saint’s last minute, lightning moves proved to be futile.
 Nicholas was horrified to discover the butcher had actually butchered his own children.
-To further desecrate these heinous acts of filicide, the deranged man had already placed his sons’ bodies in a large salting tub which following adequate marinading he intended to sell the boys’ sliced and diced remains as pies on the black market.
+To further desecrate these heinous acts of filicide, the deranged man had already placed his sons’ bodies in a large salting tub which following adequate marinading he intended to sell the boys’ sliced and diced flesh in the edible form of pies on the black market.

 And Lo!
 As the legend goes, the 3 boys were resurrected.
 Each son was brought back to life and even more importantly – all in one piece.

-This powerful, all be it gruesome, tale was another well embraced legend that was artistically immortalized as with the medieval embellishment of the letter “S” for “Salting Tub” seen below.
+This powerful, all be it gruesome, tale was another embraced legend that was artistically immortalized as with the image below, a medieval depiction of the letter “S” embellished by the miracle of St. Nicholas resurrecting the three boys from the “S” as in “S”alting Tub.

 At this point of our story, it should be quite apparent how these legendary acts of generosity elevated Nicholas to the status of a saint but they don’t necessarily explain how an icon of goodwill loved the world over such as Santa Claus came into being.